 Detecting grain crop nutrients during early growth stages using drone multispectral data

-Our aim for this season was to determine the best way to use different data layers (multi- and hyper-spectral imagery, thermal and radar), platforms (satellite, aircraft and drone) and algorythms for detecting common grain stressors during the different growth stages across the season.
+Our aim for this season was to determine the best way to use different data layers (multi- and hyper-spectral imagery, thermal and radar), platforms (satellite, aircraft and drone) and algorithms for detecting common grain stressors during the different growth stages across the season.
 We concentrated on nitrogen and water stress as they generally have the greatest impact to yield.

-We were encouraged by the moderate to strong correlation between CCCI generated from both drone and satellite data and nitrogen (Dumas %), potassium and zinc content.
-We also achieved moderate correlation with phosphorus and nitrogen nitrate.
-Satellite (Sentinel 2) radar data also had moderate correlation to plant wet biomass and water content sampling data.
+We were encouraged by the moderate to a strong correlation between CCCI generated from both drone and satellite data and nitrogen (Dumas %), potassium and zinc content.
+We also achieved a moderate correlation with phosphorus and nitrogen nitrate.
+Satellite (Sentinel 2) radar data also had a moderate correlation to plant wet biomass and water content sampling data.

-The fact that we got strong nutrient correlations at early stages across the range of crop types and varieties monitored make us even more confident in the advantages of using FluroSat to accurately inform in-crop fertilization strategies.
-Agronomists and Growers can minimise the “guesswork” in visual scouting by using the data to remotely scout all of their fields to detect and focus only those areas requiring intervention.
+The fact that we got strong nutrient correlations at early stages across the range of crop types and varieties monitored make us even more confident in the advantages of using FluroSat to accurately inform in-crop fertilisation strategies.
+Agronomists and growers can minimise the “guesswork” in visual scouting by using the data to remotely scout all of their fields to detect and focus only those areas requiring intervention.

 We are now applying the achievements and insights gained into the FluroSat Platform in readiness for the upcoming Australian Cotton season and next year’s grain season.